 Yes, as long as the degree will be complete before the start of the MFE program, you can apply.
 Simply send the most recent copy of your transcripts that is available and we will use that for review.

 When ordering TOEFL reports use institution code 4833, select "Graduate School" (not "Graduate School of Management") and department code 82.

 We require either the GMAT or GRE.
-All GMAT and GRE scores are valid for five years and should not be older than April 1, 2009 for Spring 2014 entry.
+All GMAT and GRE scores are valid for five years from the start date of the program to which you are applying and should not be older than April 1, 2010 for Spring 2015 entry.
 When ordering GRE scores, use institution code 4833 and department code 4399.
 For GMAT scores, use program code N2V-PT-87.
-Applicants who will hold a PhD degree before December 31, 2013 can waive the GRE requirement.
+Applicants who will hold a PhD degree before December 31, 2014 can waive the GRE requirement.

 If you start an application and do not submit it, then we will purge your application at the end of our admissions cycle.
 Therefore, we advise that you do not submit information pertaining to a future application to us through our website until we have opened the application for that term.